 Time waveform replication (TWR) uses multibody dynamics capabilities to allow you to build a virtual test rig, calculate the frequency response of a given system, specify target signals, filter and condition the signals and, ultimately, produce conditioned drive signals using an iterative solution process.

-Tires play an integral part in the performance of vehicle dynamics simulation, and Simcenter allows you integrate tire models into multibody dynamics models.
+Tires play an integral part in the performance of vehicle dynamics simulation.
+Simcenter allows you to integrate tire models into multibody dynamics models, giving you an accurate prediction of tire-road interactions, ride comfort, and handling performance.
+Quick and efficient predictions of real-world tire behavior reduce product development time.

 Industria:Automoción y transporte